Kneesnap/FrogLord/resources/documentation/games/greatquest/entity-descriptions.md

 # APPLY_WATER_CURRENT: A waypoint whose area is defined by the entity bounding sphere, AND pushes the player in the direction which the UVs are scrolling if the player is swimming and inside the waypoint area.
 waypointType=<BOUNDING_SPHERE|BOUNDING_BOX|APPLY_WATER_CURRENT>

-# Names of actual waypoint entity instances.
+# Names of actual entity instances.
+(Optional)
-# When an entity pathfinds to this entity, their pathfind target will update to the next entity.
+# When an entity pathfinds to this entity, their pathfind target will update to the nextWaypoint.
-# It seems like for patrolling purposes, there's also a prevWaypoint entity, but this seems to be unused.
+# It seems like for entity pathing purposes there's also a prevWaypoint entity, but this seems to be unused.
-# If you have no entity, set these to either null or 0xFFFFFFFF.
+# Note that these do not actually need to be waypoints, the next target will be set to any entity provided regardless of if it is a waypoint.
 prevWaypoint=...
 nextWaypoint=...